 The UK Government has also now introduced a Data Protection and Digital Information Bill ("UK Bill") into the UK legislative process with the intention for this bill to reform the UK's data protection regime following Brexit.
 If passed, the final version of the UK Bill may have the effect of further altering the similarities between the UK and EU data protection regime and threaten the UK Adequacy Decision from the EU Commission.
 This may lead to additional compliance costs and could increase our overall risk.
+The respective provisions and enforcement of the EU GDPR and UK GDPR may further diverge in the future and create additional regulatory challenges and uncertainties.

-European Union drug marketing and reimbursement regulations may materially affect our ability to market and receive coverage for any drug product candidate in the European Member States.
+European Union drug marketing and reimbursement regulations may materially affect our ability to market and receive coverage for any product candidate in the European Member States.

 We intend to seek approval to market our product candidates in both the United States and in selected foreign jurisdictions.
 If we obtain approval in one or more foreign jurisdictions for our product candidates, we will be subject to rules and regulations in those jurisdictions.
 In some foreign countries, particularly those in the European Union, the pricing of pharmaceutical products is subject to governmental control and other market regulations which could put pressure on the pricing and usage of our product candidates.
 In these countries, pricing negotiations with governmental authorities can take considerable time after obtaining marketing approval of product candidates.
-The requirements governing drug pricing vary widely from country to country.
+The requirements governing product pricing vary widely from country to country.
 For example, Member States in the European Union are able to restrict the range of medicinal products for which their national health insurance systems provide reimbursement and to control the prices of medicinal products for human use.
 To obtain reimbursement or pricing approval, some of these countries may require the completion of clinical trials that compare the cost effectiveness of a particular product candidate to currently available therapies.
 A Member State may approve a specific price for the medicinal product or it may instead adopt a system of direct or indirect controls on the profitability of the company placing the medicinal product on the market.
 There can be no assurance that any country that has price controls or reimbursement limitations for pharmaceutical products will allow favorable reimbursement and pricing arrangements for any of our product candidates.
 Historically, products launched in the European Union do not follow price structures of the U.S. and generally prices tend to be significantly lower.